hausanlp/HERDPhobia/README.md

 # HERDPhobia

-A dataset for Hate speech detection against Fulani Herdsmen in Nigeria
+A dataset for Hate speech detection against Fulani Herdsmen in Nigeria.

+#Description